 As of February 22, 2010, federal law allows people who can legally possess firearms under applicable federal and state laws to legally possess firearms in Yellowstone National Park.
 It is your responsibility to understand and comply with those laws, including understanding locations of state boundaries within Yellowstone National Park.
-Federal law still prohibits firearm possession by certain individuals and in certain park facilities (such as visitor centers, government offices, some concession facilities as posted, etc.); those places are marked with signs at all public entrances.
+Federal law still prohibits firearm possession by certain individuals and in certain park facilities (such as visitor centers, government offices, etc.); those places are marked with signs at all public entrances.
 For more information, go to www.nps.gov/yell/parkmgmt/lawsandpolicies.htm.